Toyota Hilux: Wolverine 4x4

-Starting in 1975 “Off Road Marketing” in Garden Grove, California in the United States developed a 4 wheel drive system for these trucks and marketed it as the Wolverine 4x4.
-Toyota never offered a factory four wheel drive system for this generation of Hilux, Off Road Marketing outfitted two wheel drive trucks with all the components necessary for four wheel drive.
-While they did manufacture many of the components themselves most of the major components such as the front axle, leaf springs, and transfer case were ‘off the shelf’ and found on the Jeep CJ and other four wheel drive vehicles.
+Starting in 1975 "Off Road Marketing" in Garden Grove, California in the United States developed a four-wheel-drive system for these trucks and marketed it as the Wolverine 4x4.
+Toyota never offered a factory four-wheel-drive system for this generation of Hilux, Off Road Marketing outfitted two-wheel-drive trucks with all the components necessary for four-wheel-drive.
+While they did manufacture many of the components themselves most of the major components such as the front axle, leaf springs, and transfer case were "off the shelf" and found on the Jeep CJ and other four-wheel-drive vehicles.
 The front axle is a Dana 30 (the rear axle remains Toyota), the transfer case is a Dana 20, and the leaf springs are made by Cambria Spring Co.
-The engine offered is the 2.2L 20R paired to a 5 speed manual transmission.
+The engine offered is the 2.2-litre 20R paired to a five-speed manual transmission.
 These trucks were available to be purchased at US Toyota dealerships throughout the country between 1975-1979.
-The Wolverine ceased production when Toyota began offering a factory 4x4 option with in the 3rd generation Hilux.
+The Wolverine ceased production when Toyota began offering a factory four-wheel-drive option in the third generation Hilux.